ozoidemi/ePaper_guest_dashboard/README.md

 - Have a properly isolated guest network
 - Are comfortable editing YAML files

 If you need a one-click install, this will frustrate you.
-If you're willing to follow a step-by-step guide, you'll have it running in an afternoon.
+If you're willing to follow a step-by-step guide, you'll have it running in an afternoon or less.

 ### A Note on the Security Posture